zabbix/zabbix/templates/cloud/AWS/aws_ecs_http/README.md

   }
   ```

-To gather Request metrics, [enable Requests metrics](https://docs.aws.amazon.com/AmazonS3/latest/userguide/cloudwatch-monitoring.html) on your Amazon ECS buckets from the AWS console.

-Set the macros "{$AWS.ACCESS.KEY.ID}", "{$AWS.SECRET.ACCESS.KEY}", "{$AWS.REGION}", "{$AWS.ECS.CLUSTER.NAME}"
+Set the following macros "{$AWS.ACCESS.KEY.ID}", "{$AWS.SECRET.ACCESS.KEY}", "{$AWS.REGION}", "{$AWS.ECS.CLUSTER.NAME}"

-For more information about manage access keys, see [official documentation](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys)
+For more information about managing access keys, see [official documentation](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys)

-Also, see the Macros section for a list of macros used for LLD filters.
+Refer to the Macros section for a list of macros used for LLD filters.

-Additional information about metrics and used API methods:
+Additional information about the metrics and used API methods:
 * Full metrics list related to ECS: https://docs.aws.amazon.com/AmazonECS/latest/userguide/metrics-dimensions.html

 ### Macros used